-Preimplantation Genetic Diagnosis, also referred to as PGD testing, is the process that doctors follow to check your embryos for genetic defects, prior to implanting them in your uterus.
+Preimplantation Genetic Diagnosis, also referred to as PGD testing, is an advanced technology used along with IVF to check your embryos for genetic defects, before implanting them in your uterus.

-PGD is especially helpful in patients who have chromosomal or genetic disorders and fear passing them on to their children.
+Using this “embryo biopsy” technique, the embryologist can test the embryos for abnormalities in chromosomes as well as hereditary conditions.
+PGD is helpful for patients who are carriers of chromosomal or genetic disorders and fear passing them on to their children.

 What is the difference between PGD and PGS?

-Using PGS, embryos are screened for aneuploidy (abnormal numbers of chromosomes), which is the main cause of miscarriage and implantation failure, causing a lot of frustration to IVF patients.
+Unlike PGD, Preimplantation genetic screening (PGS) does not check the DNA or identify a specific genetic disease.
+It is simply used to check the embryos for aneuploidy (abnormal numbers of chromosomes), which is the main cause of miscarriage and implantation failure, causing frustration to a lot of IVF patients.

-Using PGS, the doctor can simply identify the embryos that have chromosomal anomalies, so those can be left behind and only the normal ones are transferred, thus raising the possibility of successful pregnancy.
+Using PGS the doctor can simply identify the embryos that have too many or too few chromosomes, so those can be left behind and only the normal ones are transferred, thus raising the possibility of successful pregnancy.

 How is PGD performed?

 First, the normal process of in vitro fertilization will be carried out in which the egg and sperm are fertilized in the lab.
 The resultant embryo will divide into multiple cells in the next three to five days.